carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 scientific data
 * A robust backup cannot be achieved manually

-Can you keep 3 copies of your data which are always up to date?
+Do you know how and where to keep 3 copies of your data which are always up to date?

 Secure data preservation is very difficult to achieve without institutional support and know-how.
 One option is a cloud storage, but not all data